-- Consult the Guidelines for Disbursement of Faculty Travel Funds. - Submit appropriate documentation (e.g. copy of conference registration form, mileage from Mapquest, or airfare information) along with a Travel Request Form and an Application for Faculty Development Funds to the Associate Vice-President for Academic Affairs & Dean of Arts and Sciences, or appropriate dean, as early as possible. - Upon return, submit receipts for all expenses along with a Travel Return Form and any unspent funds that were disbursed in advance of travel. - As you plan your travel, whenever possible, make arrangements that will minimize travel costs.
-This may include: - Presenting at conferences within driving distance (consult the Purchasing Department for car rental procedures). - o Selecting travel dates that reduce airfares. - Staying at hotels other than the official conference sites, when it will not inhibit your ability to participate in the conference. - Keeping food expenses to an average of \$50 per day. - o Childcare/dependent care expenses to average \$50 per day.
+- Consult the Guidelines for Disbursement of Faculty Travel Funds. - Submit appropriate documentation (e.g. copy of conference registration form, mileage from Mapquest, or airfare information) along with a Travel Request Form and an Application for Faculty Development Funds to the Associate Vice-President for Academic Affairs & Dean of Arts and Sciences as early as possible. - Upon return, submit receipts for all expenses along with a Travel Return Form and any unspent funds that were disbursed in advance of travel.

+- As you plan your travel, whenever possible, make arrangements that will minimize travel costs.
+This may include: - Presenting at conferences within driving distance (consult the Purchasing Department for car rental procedures). - Selecting travel dates that reduce airfares. - Staying at hotels other than the official conference sites, when it will not inhibit your ability to participate in the conference. - Keeping food expenses to an average of \$50 per day.